-The Trustees reviewed and approved its Investment policies in June 2022.
-Investments were liquidated at year-end from Investec and moved to environmental focused funds.
-Following a Trustee selection process, the Charity appointed new investment managers, Cazenove, to provide a discretionary portfolio management service.
-Liquidated funds were held as 'cash' as at 31st December 2022.
-Trustees reviewed and approved the Investment policies for these funds in June 2022.
+The Trustees in 2022 liquidated its investment portfolio with Investee and moved investment funds to a Cazenove, based on an Environmentally focused strategy.
+Liquidated funds were held as 'cash' as of 31st December 2022.

+Trustees reviewed and approved the Investment policies for these funds in June 2023.
 The Charity has appointed Cazenove to provide a discretionary portfolio management service.
 The investment objective is for a long-term positive return and is a balance between income and capital growth, generated with a low - moderate level of risk, and the interest generated by the income.

-The investment objective of the Golden Jubilee Award is for a long-term positive return and is a balance between income and capital growth generated, with a moderate level of risk, and the interest generated by the income.
-The investment objective of the SOM Portfolio is for a long-term positive return and is to maximise capital growth with a low - moderate level of risk.
+The investment objective of the Golden

+Jubilee Award is for a long-term positive return and is a balance between income and capital growth generated, with a moderate level of risk, and the interest generated by the income.
+The investment objective of the SOM Portfolio is for a long-term positive return and is to maximise capital growth with a low -moderate level of risk.
 The performance in the financial year was affected by fluctuations in the stock market but was generally in line with expectations with a modest growth.
-Trustees annually review performance and appetite for risk and there was no change in risk level views in 2022.
+Trustees annually review performance and appetite for risk and there was no change in risk level views in 2023.